George Stuart – 1929-2025

 The Studio

-In his Ojai, California studio Mr. Stuart continues to model Historical Figures in mixed media.
+In his Ojai, California studio Mr. Stuart continued to model Historical Figures in mixed media.
 At quarter life size, his portraits are closer to figurative art are often mistakenly called miniatures, figurines – or worse, dolls.
-Mr. Stuart is also very active in preservation and restoration of existing Figures.
+Mr. Stuart was also very active in preservation and restoration of existing Figures.

 Modeling a Historical Figure